2023-2024 Undergraduate Catalog

-The baccalaureate degree program in nursing and the master’s degree program in nursing at Northwest University is accredited by the Commission on Collegiate Nursing Education (CCNE) (https://www.aacnnursing.org/CCNE-Accreditation/CCNE-Accredited-Programs).
+The baccalaureate degree program in nursing and the master’s degree program in nursing at Northwest University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 In addition, the College of Nursing has approval from the Washington State Nursing Care Quality Assurance Commission.

 The College of Business is accredited by the Accrediting Council for Business Schools and Programs.
 (11520 W. 119th St.Overland Park, KS 66213, and 913-339-9356).
 ACBSP accredits business, accounting, and business-related programs at the associate, baccalaureate, master, and doctorate degree levels worldwide.
 Recognized by the Council for Higher Education Accreditation (CHEA) in 2001 and again in 2011.

 Northwest University’s doctoral program in Counseling Psychology is accredited by the Commission of Accreditation in the American Psychological Association (APA).
 Questions related to the Pys.D. program may be directed to the Director of the Psy.D.
-Program, Dr. Leihua Edstom, by emailing firstname.lastname@example.org or by calling (425)889-5226.
+Program, Dr. Elizabeth Irwin, by emailing firstname.lastname@example.org.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: Office of Program Consultation and Accreditation American Psychological Association, 750 1st Street, NE, Washington, DC 20002; Phone: (202) 336-5979, E-mail: email@example.com, Web: www.apa.org/ed/accreditation.

 The University is approved by the Federal and State Governments for student aid programs and for the training of international students.
 Selected programs of study are approved by a Washington State Approving Agency for enrollment of those eligible for benefits under Title 38 and Title 10, U.S. Code and by Washington State for training in Vocational Rehabilitation.
 It is listed in the current bulletin, “Accredited Higher Education Institutions,” published by the U.S. Office of Education.

 The University is also approved by the Washington Student Achievement Council’s State Approving Agency for the training of veterans under U.S. Code, Title 38, Chapters 30, 31, 32, 34, 35, and Title 10, Chapter 1606 and by Washington State for training in Vocational Rehabilitation.